 - Sir Robert Stodart Lorimer

-The Master of Works for this extraordinary project was James Grieve, called “the finest clerk of works man ever had” by Robert.
-The Thistle Chapel was the pinnacle his five collaborations with Robert Lorimer.
-It was complete for St Andrews Day 1910 when the members of the Order of the Thistle, recognised for great acts of chivalry, traditionally met in their chapel: an event which had not been held since the chapel at Holyrood and been destroyed two hundred and twenty years previously.
+The Master of Works for this extraordinary project was James Grieve, described by Robert as "the finest clerk of works man ever had."
+Together, they worked on five projects, including The Thistle Chapel.
+Built in less than a year, the chapel was complete for St Andrews Day 1910 when the members of the Order of the Thistle, recognised for great acts of chivalry, traditionally met in their chapel: an event which had not been held since The Thistle chapel at Holyrood and been destroyed two hundred and twenty years previously.

 “The first impression as one enters the chapel is of restrained splendour, the rich colours of the heraldry in enamel and mantling enriching the canopied stalls and streaming through the jewelled windows - a fantastic forest flaming upwards around a dark pool represented by the deep green Ailsa Craig marble floor.”